IVSoftware/wpf-change-value-two-times/README.md

-What should help your problem, is to **make the click handler async and await your processing task**.
+What should help your problem is to **make the click handler async and await your processing task**.
 The excellent comment added by Selvin articulates the underlying issue of blocking the UI thread.
 Making the handler `async` fixes that.
 For example, you could disable the `Test` button, hide `Ready`, show `Busy`, run the work with a progress update on the UI thread, then reverse the status indicators.

 ```
 private async void Button_Click(object sender, RoutedEventArgs e)